By Jibility Co-Founder Chris Benthien

 Obviously use whatever themes make most sense for your organization.
 If you’re still unsure, refer back to your key challenges from Step 1, as these often provide a clue.

 How should I approach sequencing my initiatives?

 With the roadmap grid set up, plot each initiative in an executable sequence.
 This is also when you should identify any dependencies between initiatives.

 At this point, it’s worth iterating back and forth between your actions, initiatives and the roadmap.
 It’s highly likely that you’ll spot gaps emerging (e.g. capabilities with insufficient actions) and dependencies arising, while new ideas may also spring to mind.

 The completed example of a COVID-19 Business Response Strategic Roadmap is shown below.

 The best strategic product roadmaps undergo constant change.
 It’s a sign that feedback loops are alive and that the roadmap is always evolving to deal with the challenges that are currently facing you.

 Advice and strategies to deal with COVID-19 will continue to change and so should your roadmap.
-As new challenges arise or old ones are resolved, or new actions and advice is provided by authorities, you can simply iterate through the above six steps to ensure your roadmap is current and most effective at minimizing the impacts of COVID-19 and its associated effect on the business climate.
+As new challenges arise or old ones are resolved, or new actions and advice is provided by authorities, you should iterate through the above six steps to ensure your roadmap is current and most effective at minimizing the impacts of COVID-19 and its associated effect on the business climate.

 Speed, Adaptability and Consensus